Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 Note:

-To reproduce the issue by attempting to access the HTTP server from the PC again, and then Refresh the page to view captured packets.
+To reproduce the issue, attempt to access the HTTP server from the PC again, and then Refresh the page to view captured packets.

 In the example, the internal computer behind Sophos Firewall has a problem visiting youtube.com, where the video preview isn’t loaded.